gitenter/gitenter/doc/architecture/SyAD.md

     - Document reader.
         - By default all users are readers of a public repository.
 While for private repository, all users belong to the same organization are by default the readers.
         - The project organizer may setup a blacklist of who cannot read the repository (for both public and private ones).
 That will also automatically remove the user to the reviewer/editor roles.

+### Feature toggle

+There shall be several different level of feature toggles, starting from the weakest one which can be overwritten:

++ System-wise default value.
++ Repository level.
+    + Notice that some features can only be on if specific setups are done (e.g. third party integration).
+    + Shall only include a subset of (display-related) features.
+    + *(Setup through configuration file?
+Through web UI?)*
++ Personalized level:
+    + Setup per user.
+    + Shall only include a subset of (display-related) features.
+    + If not applicable for some particular repository (e.g. third party integration), then the feature will be force disabled.
++ System-wise enforced:
+    + For turn off the features only.

 ## Decomposition description